What to Know Before Applying for a Mortgage

 Loan interest

 Your interest rate is calculated as a percentage of the loan principal.
-Lenders charge different interest rates based on a number of factors, including economic conditions and personal qualifications.
 Your credit score, loan-to-value ratio (how much you’re borrowing compared to the full property value), and down payment percentage all affect how high your interest rate will be.

 Escrow

-An escrow account is just a holding account for funds.
-The lender estimates the annual cost of property taxes for your home and then divides it across your monthly payments equally.
+The lender estimates the annual cost of property taxes and then divides it equally across your monthly payments.
 The mortgage provider holds the funds until the taxes are actually due, then makes the full tax payment on your behalf.

 It works the same with your homeowner's insurance.
-Many lenders collect payment for insurance each month and retain the funds in an escrow account throughout the year.
-Mortgage providers usually require borrowers to have this type of coverage, as it helps protect their investment.
+Many lenders collect insurance payments each month and retain the funds in an escrow account.

 PMI

-Private mortgage insurance, or PMI, may also be factored into your monthly payments.
-PMI isn’t required for all mortgages but is required for conventional mortgages if you don’t put down 20% initially.
+Private mortgage insurance (PMI) may also be factored into your monthly payments.
+PMI isn’t required for all mortgages, but it is required for conventional mortgages if you don’t put down 20%.
+PMI is protection for the lender in case you default on the loan.

-PMI is one reason that if you want a conventional mortgage, it’s best to wait until you can make a 20% down payment.
-That fee increases your monthly payment significantly, and it’s there to protect your lender in the event of you defaulting on the loan.
+PMI is one reason that it’s best to wait until you can make a 20% down payment, if you're going for a conventional mortgage.
+That fee increases your monthly payment significantly.

 FAQs